jlevy/kash/README.md

 server you are running in the kash shell, by default at `localhost:4440`.

-Then if you run `start_mcp_server` from the shell, your client will connect to your shell, and you can actually use any "published" kash action as an MCP tool.
+Then if you run `start_mcp_server` from the shell, your client will connect to your shell, and you can actually use any “published” kash action as an MCP tool.

-Then you can for example ask your MCP client "can you transcribe this video?" and give it a URL, and it will be able to call the `transcribe` action as a tool.
+Then you can for example ask your MCP client “can you transcribe this video?” and give it a URL, and it will be able to call the `transcribe` action as a tool.

-What is even better is that all the inputs and outputs are saved in the current kash workspace, just as if you'd been running these commands yourself in the shell.
+What is even better is that all the inputs and outputs are saved in the current kash workspace, just as if you’d been running these commands yourself in the shell.
-This way, you don't lose context or any work, and can seamlessly switch between an MCP client like Cursor, the shell, and any other tools to edit the inputs or outputs of actions in your workspace directory.
+This way, you don’t lose context or any work, and can seamlessly switch between an MCP client like Cursor, the shell, and any other tools to edit the inputs or outputs of actions in your workspace directory.